tonghuikang/blog/_posts/2025-08-23-reinforcement-learning-life-lessons.md

 ---
 I watched Shusen Wang's [video lectures](https://www.youtube.com/@ShusenWang/playlists) on reinforcement learning.
 I think the video lectures is a much better starting point than Sutton's [book](http://incompleteideas.net/book/the-book-2nd.html) reinforcement learning.

 I write down some life lessons, followed by an AI-generated compilation of Shusen Wang's slides.
-For brevity, "God" here denotes the best possible agent.

-#### You need to define what you want
+#### **You need to define what you want**

-You need to define your reward.

-The reward is denoted $R$.
 If you do not define your reward, there is no direction on what you are optimizing for.

-#### You need to define how much you want it now

-You need to define the return.

-The return is defined based on much you value the reward you get today versus the reward you get tomorrow.
-The discount factor is denoted $\gamma$ .
-The return is denoted $G$.
-$G = R_t + \gamma R_{t+1} + \gamma^2 R_{t+2} + \dots$
-In most cases, we want a discount factor that is less than one, even for scenarios where you do not really mind the difference of the length of the solution - like chess games.
-We want to avoid optimizing for solutions that are roundabout.
+The reward determines what you are optimizing for.
+If the reward is wrongly formulated, you are likely to end up with degenerate solutions.

-#### Your job is to suggest the next move given your current position
+#### **Your job is to suggest the next move given your current position**

-A policy considers a state and suggests a set of actions for the next step.

-A policy is denoted $\pi(a  \vert  s)$.
-Why is policy a set of actions rather than one actions There are some games where the suggested action has to be probabilistic otherwise you will be taken advantage of (rock-scissors-paper, poker).
-Even when we know that there are perfect actions, (e.g. chess games)

-#### There is a best possible move given a current position.
+You cannot change your current position.
+You can only move forward in time.

+Similar to an large language model, you are a next token predictor.

+Your job is to produce the best move, for yourself.

+#### **There exists an ideal**

-There exist an optimal policy that maximizes the return.
+There exist an ideal move for every position.

-This is denoted as $\pi^*(a \vert s)$.

-#### It is possible to calculate how good positions are for you

-Given a state, there exist a function that calculates the best expected return.

-This is denoted as $V^*(s)$

-Given a state and a policy, there exist a function that calculates the expected return based on the policy.

-This is denoted as $V_{\pi}(s)$

-#### It is possible to calculate how good actions are for you

-Given a state and an action, there exist a function that calculates the optimal action-value

-This is denoted as $Q^*(s, a)$

-Given a state and a policy and an action, there exist a function that calculates the action-value

-This is denoted as $Q_{\pi}(s, a)$

-#### You can predict how good actions are choose the best action to take.

-The best action to take at state $s$ is action $a$ where $Q^*(s, a)$ is maximized.

-Assuming you have made good estimates of $Q^*(s, a)$ for all action $a$.
+There exist a correct answer to whether one position is better than another.

+There exist a correct answer to whether one move is better than the other.

+Even if you will never be able to calculate the ideal, it does not mean that the ideal does not exist.
+Even if you will never be able to calculate the correct answer, it does not mean the correct answer does not exist.

+ For brevity, "God" here denotes the ideal.

-#### The best action that God takes might not be the best action you should take
+#### **The best action that God takes for himself might not be the best action you could take for yourself**

-It is not necessary true that $a$ that maximizes $Q_{\pi}(s, a)$ is the same as that $a$ that maximizes $Q^*(s, a)$.

-Intuitively, there are chess moves played by God that you do not understand.
+There are chess moves played by God that you do not understand.

+If you do not truly understand why the move is played, it is a bad move for you, even though it is the best move for God.

-Unless you get God to play all the actions for you.
+God is not going to play all the actions for you.

+You should figure out the best moves for yourself.
+The best move for another person might not be the best move for you.

-#### The action you are taking might not be the best action you are taking
+#### **You might not be taking the best action you could take for yourself**

 However, it is possible that God plays a move that is you make you use of.